DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 There are other commands that can be used to optimise the CAM performance by trial-and-error.
 These include Frame(**f**), GetCAMsettings(**g**), adJustCAMsettings(**j**) and Statistics(**&**), also Calibrate(**c**)(not recommended).
 If the scene contrast is inadequate, a lighter reflector between the tracks is a cure particularly in fiddle yards (e.g. light green grass).

 Explore and familiarize: Operational output commands will give the sensor states and include Individual(**i**), Bank(**b**), Diff(**d**), Position(**p**), & Query enabled(**q**).
-Other input sensor commands include Zero(**o**), One(**l**), Enable(**a**),Undefine(**u**) & the define coordinate(**k**) command.
+Other input sensor commands include Zero(**o**), One(**l**), Enable(**a**), Undefine(**u**) & the define coordinate(**k**) command.
 Zero '**o**'(oscar) and One '**l**'(lima) preset and disable sensors.

 NOTE: Historically the term "activate" has been used in the CAM program rather than "enable".
 In the context of sensorCAM, activated means "enabled" rather than output "1" as typically may be used in EX-CS sensor documentation.
-This manual has been rewritten to use the "enabled" terminology, but names and references in the actual program still use the original terminology, so interpret “activated”, in a sensorCAM context, as “enabled”.
-Sensor output is referred to as "tripped" (1/occupied) or"untripped" (0/unoccupied).
+This manual has been rewritten to use the "enabled" terminology, but names and references in the actual program still use the original terminology, so interpret “activated”, in a sensorCAM context, as "enabled".
+Sensor output is referred to as "tripped" (1/occupied) or "untripped" (0/unoccupied).

 Test image with Fluorescent or LED lighting - note three faint dull stripes across white test panel in **Figure 5** below.
 Strong banding is also evident in **Figure 4**.
 Horizontal stripe position varies frame-to-frame as not effectively synchronized with mains yet.
-(**Figure 5** image was obtained using **V, H** & **Y60** Processing4 commands)
+(**Figure 5** image was obtained using **V, H** & **Y60** Processing commands)

 The mains supply synchronization is currently inadequate (ESP32-CAM limitation) so drifting illumination bands will add a little to the "noise" seen by the sensors.
 The significance of this may need evaluation by experiment.

 ### 5.17 pvtThresholds & sensor size

 Two additional features have been added which may resolve lingering issues.
-Individual thresholds can be set to override the "global" threshold set with '**t##**'.
+Individual thresholds can be set to override the "global" _threshold_ set with '**t##**'.
 The command '**t##,%%**' will set a *pvtThreshold* for sensor S%% replacing the "global" (t##) value.
 It can be removed with the '**t00,%%**' command.
 This way a higher threshold can be set on a "noisy" sensor.
-While an increased *pvtThreshold* may reduce its sensitivity, it has no effect on the other sensors. ‘**t1,%%**’ will cancel all pvtThresholds in one bank, while '**t1,99**' cancels ALL pvtThresholds in the CAM.
+While an increased *pvtThreshold* may reduce its sensitivity, it has no effect on the other sensors. '**t1,%%**' will cancel all pvtThresholds in one bank, while '**t1,99**' cancels ALL pvtThresholds in the CAM.

 The second feature enables the size of the sensor to be increased.
 This is done by inserting spare pixels in a cross(+) through the 4x4 sensor moving 4 pixels out to each of the corners of a larger footprint.
 The parameter SEN_SIZE (default 0) adds from 1 to 9 rows of spare pixels.
-This parameter is set in **configCAM.h** and may, for example, allow a sensor to be placed so as to register a greater variation in pixel values.
+This parameter is set in *configCAM.h* and may, for example, allow a sensor to be placed so as to register a greater variation in pixel values.
 A uniform 16 identical pixels is less effective than ones capturing various colours/shades.
 If it can include a shadow of a passing loco/wagon, then the "diff" can be stronger and a more positive trip attained.
 A footprint size increase affects ALL sensors.

 It is desirable to place sensors where they generate a "mottled" image of pixels rather than a uniform colour which makes distinguishing grey roofs against plain grey track hard.
 Pixel size is therefore relevant.
 It is helpful if the pixels are the width of sleepers so they can be distinguished.
 If they can't then try an offset sensor that sees track bed and trackside grass/shadows say. **Table 1** indicates pixel/sensor sizes relative to sleepers and track gauge.
 It shows that sleeper detection is limited with the ov2640 QVGA (240x320) resolution.
 Future sensorCAM variants may do better.
 An angled camera (less than 30degrees) could benefit from a glimpse of the side of the loco/coach/wagon and increase the field of view, but parallax issues may arise.